f5shemyakin/xcwaapdemoguide/README.rst

 .. figure:: assets/api_definition_navigate.png

 Enter a name in the metadata section.
-Then go to **Swagger Specs** section and open the drop-down menu.
-Select the swagger spec added earlier, then click **Save and Exit** to create API definition object.
+Then go to **OpenAPI Specification Files** section and open the drop-down menu.
+Select the swagger spec added earlier, then click **Save API Definition** to create API definition object.

 .. figure:: assets/api_definition_create.png